ntop/PF_RING/doc/modules/accolade.rst

 Prerequisite
 ------------

-Accolade SDK v.1.2.26 or later installed.

-PF_RING has native support for Accolade adapters, the Accolade library needs to be installed (under /opt/accolade) in order to enable the Accolade module at runtime.
+PF_RING has native support for Accolade adapters, the Accolade SDK (v.1.2.26 or later) needs to be installed (under /opt/accolade) in order to enable the Accolade module at runtime.

 Installation
 ------------

-In order to install the Accolade driver run the following commands:
+In order to install the Accolade SDK and drivers run the following
+commands:

 .. code-block:: console